QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

    F = (Q + \beta  B' P B)^{-1} (\beta (B' P A )+ W)

-With the preceding formulas in mind, we are ready to approach Markov Jump linear quadratic dynamic programming
+With the preceding formulas in mind, we are ready to approach Markov Jump linear quadratic dynamic programming.

 Linked Ricatti equations for Markov LQ dynamic programming